Viv Lincoln BSc (Hons), Psychotherapeutic Counsellor, UKCP, Reg MBACP

 Training, qualifications & experience

-BSc (Hons) Integrative Counselling and Psychotherapy - University of Middlesex
+BSc (Hons) Integrative Counselling - University of Middlesex

 Diploma - Integrative Counselling - Matrix College